dylandewey/weather-dashboard/README.md

 This is where I have the issues.
 I still have to use outside resources to help with the code and read it over and over, scroll top to bottom trying to figure out how everything connects and make everything connect.
 I'm definitly not even close to being comfortable with JavaScript so it's not a matter of complacency, it's a matter of diligence and time.
 I need to spend more time on it and researching and reading.
 UPDATE: I went through the js file and studied it and figured things out to make it work how it is supposed to.
 I am still having some issues but at least I am getting some functionality.
 When I open the website in the live server it works like a dream.
 When I open it with the default browser it has a never ending loop that crashes the browser.
 I'm still working on that issue.
 ## Screenshot
-This is all I can get at this point.
-Hopefully I can have it updated and working soon.
+This is a screenshot of the working app when I open it with the live server.
 ## Link
 https://dylandewey.github.io/weather-dashboard/